suluknumoh/TranslateCS2/TranslateCS2.Mod/README.md

     - ru-RU
     - zh-HANS
     - zh-HANT
+- for those languages, only flavors can be added

 ### general
 - create a JSON-file or use an existing ones
 - the JSON-file should contain one JSON-Object
 - the JSON-Object should contain commaseperated Key-Value-Pairs
 - use [Colossal Order](https://colossalorder.fi)'s respective Key as Key and the custom translation as Value
+- filename format:
+    - [language-code]-[region].json
+    - example:
+        - en-US.json

 #### example